We provide a focus for liberal religious worship and reflection and a centre of fellowship for people of religious sentiment.

 Here is the most recent on-line service

-We are currently meeting to worship together on Zoom at 11.15 on Sunday mornings.
+We currently meet to worship together on Zoom at 2pm on Sundays.
 If you would like to join us, we would love to see you.
-If you would like a link, please just let the minister know.
+Everyone is welcome, no matter what.

 If you have a candle, you are invited to bring it with you to light at the beginning of the service.

 And after the service, we gather again for tea, coffee, and conversation.
 We’d love it if you wanted to stay for that.

 We are also holding services in church at 11.15am on Sundays.
 If you would like to join us for a shorter-than-usual, socially distanced service we would love to see you.

 As we light these candles, we open ourselves to worship today.
 May this time of peace and joy bring us calm, and gladden our hearts.
 May this time of challenge awaken our courage.
 Apart in body, we gather in spirit.

 Hymn: We do not seek a shallow faith

 For none can live and not grow old,

 Nor love and not risk loss: